celador/ForceCode/README.md

 ## Change Log

+* 3.8.4
+    * ForceCode now detects when a refresh token has expired and will make you log in again.
+    * Fix retrieving all standard objects
+    * Show an error if no file is open when trying to save through the menu.
+    * Optimizations on the switch user functionality
 * 3.8.3
     * Right click on any file to save to the org (Or simply save the file if autoCompile is on and if the file is valid (In the current org src folder and a valid type))
         * Works with almost any type of file from the org (Workflow rules, assignment rules, etc)